 On April 1, 2011 the Vermont Department of Health (VDH) launched the Vaccine Purchasing Pool pilot program to ensure universal access to immunizations recommended for children and adults.
 The program is authorized in Vermont statute 18 V.S.A §1130 and establishes a vaccine purchasing pool that will enable the Health Department to purchase pediatric and adult vaccines at the lowest possible price for all Vermonters.

-In 2013, VDH contracted with KidsVax.org® for administrative support services, including the development of this website.
+In 2013, VDH contracted with KidsVax® for administrative support services, including the development of this website.
 The pilot program has been branded as the Vermont Vaccine Purchasing Program (VVPP).
-Through this program, VDH is seeking to efficiently and equitably provide for the necessary flow of vaccine purchase funds.
+Through this program, VDH efficiently and equitably provides for the necessary flow of vaccine purchase funds.
 They do this by collecting funds from health plans, insurance companies, and other payers.
-The state uses these funds to purchase vaccines for Vermont’s Vaccines for Children (VFC) and Vaccine for Adults (VFA) programs.
+The state uses these funds to purchase vaccines for Vermont’s Vaccines for Children (VFC) and Vaccines for Adults (VFA) programs.
 These vaccines are purchased at favorable rates and distributed to providers at no charge.